 8. GoPro Max

 The GoPro Max is a solid step that you can take in to entering into 360 and virtual reality filming.
 One thing to notice that the GoPro Max is totally different territory so it might not be as hardy as other models and can only reach up to a depth of 16 feet.
-What it’s best for is a snorkelling trip or a little dunk in the river.
+That’s still fine for a snorkeling trip, some scuba diving or many river fishing trips.

 The biggest downside on one end is that file size is not so forgiving on the GoPro Max and you would require a pretty hefty computer setup to compile and render it completely, on the other side, you get an Action Camera capable of shooting in 5.2K!!!!

-Panasonic’s new Lumix TS7 known as the Lumix FT7 outside the United States is on paper the latest and best waterproof camera in the market.
+Panasonic’s new Lumix TS7 known as the Lumix FT7 outside the United States is on paper the latest and best waterproof camera on the market.

 Panasonic opposing Olympus, which reduced the resolution on its TG-5, has thought of going the opposite direction, increasing the pixel count on the TS7/FT7 to 20.4MP which is way better from 16.1MP in the TS5 / FT5.

-What Panasonic brings new for the waterproof camera market is a built-in electronic viewfinder (EVF) in the Lumix FT7 / TS7.
+What Panasonic brings new for the waterproof camera market is a built-in electronic viewfinder (EVF) in the Lumix FT7 / TS7, which works perfectly well.

 The 5x optical zoom on the Ricoh WG-60 has a much broader focal zoom range, ranging from 28-140mm, while also packing six LED macro lights dotted all-round the front of the lens barrel on the Ricoh WG-60 to make it able of delivering bright and uniformed lighting around the subject ideal especially for shooting underwater subjects.